raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Take a moment to familiarise yourself with the layout of the Raspberry Pi pins [here](https://pinout.xyz).
+Take a moment to familiarise yourself with the [layout of the Raspberry Pi pins](https://pinout.xyz).
 There are a lot of different types of pins but the diagram is actually not too hard to navigate: notice that the odd-numbered pins are on the left, the even-numbered pins are on the right, and that the pin number increases by 2 each time we go down a row.

 ![Diagram of the Raspberry Pi headers](images/rpi4-headers-vector.png)

-Similarly, take a moment to look at the PIR sensor.
+Also take a moment to look at the PIR sensor.
 Do you see the labels GND, VCC, and OUT?

 ![Photo of PIR with wires attached to pins.](images/assembly_PIR_wires.JPG)
 --- /task ---